AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 3. [Scheduling the report call](#scheduling-the-report-call): Run the request on a recurring schedule using a Python script and cron

-4. [Processing the response](#processing-the-response): Parse the JSON response and route the data to your pipeline
+4. [Loading the response into pipeline](#loading-the-response-into-pipeline): Parse the JSON response and route the data to your pipeline

 ## Automating token retrieval